 Double flaps or stacked flaps is when two flaps are used for one breast.
 The most common variant of this is a Double DIEP flaps in which both sides of the abdomen are used for one breast reconstruction.
 This is commonly used in the setting of delayed reconstruction and/or following radiation.
 The two flaps together can provide more skin and volume to allow total breast reconstruction.

-Dr. Haddock and his partner Dr. Teotia have one of the largest experiences with these types of procedures in the country.
+Dr. Haddock and his partner Dr. Teotia have one of the largest published experiences with these types of procedures in the world.
 They have presented on this in local, regional, national and international meetings.

 4 Flap (DIEP Flaps and PAP Flaps)